P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/README.md

 docker-compose run --rm Browser-blockchain-exchange
 ```

-You don't need the Docker image if you're not going to develop CCXT.
+You don't need the Docker image if you're not going to develop BW.
 If you just want to use BW – just install it as a regular package into your project.

 ---